-- 1. Please submit an absence on the Cariina App to notify the office manager. - 2.
+- 1. Please email the front office at atlasoffice@atlaspublic.org to report the absence. - 2.
 Let us know if your child has a contagious disease, confirmed by your child's physician, such as chicken pox, measles, mumps, or strep throat.
 Letters will go home via email or hard copy in your child's backpack. - 3.
 Please provide the Health Office with a note from your physician indicating the diagnosis and releasing your child to return to school. - 4.
 A child who was absent due to a fever, rash, vomiting, diarrhea must be symptom free and medication free for 24 hours before returning to school.